Aniva Bay: Geography

-Between Cape Crillon and Cape Aniva, the bay is sixty-five miles wide and forty miles deep.
+Between Cape Crillon and Cape Aniva, the bay is sixty-five miles wide.
 Historically, the bay has been a treasure trove of wildlife: Adam Johann von Krusenstern reported that during first Russian circumnavigation, whales were so plentiful in Aniva Bay as to pose a navigation hazard to boats coming ashore, and Japanese fishermen in the area were reportedly able to catch fish in buckets during low tide.

 Aniva Bay was the main fishing area for Yesso scallops, which were the subject of commercial exploitation by the Japanese fishing industry.
 Between 1933 and 1943, the annual yield was typically between 1,000 and 2,000 tons.
 The Soviet Union resumed commercial exploitation of scallops in Aniva Bay using dredging techniques.
 From a peak harvest of 5,230 tons in 1962, scallop yields collapsed over the next four years to a low of only 30 tons, resulting in a 1967 ban on scallop harvesting in Aniva Bay.
 The prohibition on fishing dredges in Aniva Bay was not lifted until 2000.

 Aniva Bay is the southern terminus of the TransSakhalin pipeline system, which takes gas and condensate to the Prigorodnoye Production Complex and seaport.
 In 2005, Jan de Nul was contracted to dredge the liquefied natural gas (LNG) terminal at Aniva Bay.

 Due to overfishing and heavy development from the oil and gas industry, Aniva Bay was closed to salmon fishing in 2016.